connectIOT/MachineHypermediaToolkit/README.md

 Following the article at
 http://iot-datamodels.blogspot.com/2015/10/hypermedia-design-for-machine-interfaces.html

-Create a working directory and install the tools with the following:
+# Create a working directory and install the tools with the following:

 git clone https://github.com/mjkoster/MachineHypermediaToolkit

 cd MachineHypermedia Toolkit

+# If you want to use virtualenv:

 virtualenv --no-site-packages venv/